 Given that people with kidney issues often have trouble controlling their phosphorus levels, chocolate may be one of the first things to limit.

-The study also used a beverage with the flavanol extract; they did not give the participants chocolate.
+The study also used a beverage with flavanol extract; they did not give the participants chocolate.

 Keep in mind that flavanols are also found in fruits and vegetables.
-Many people with kidney disease aren’t getting enough fruits and vegetables in their diet due to potassium concerns.
+Many people with kidney disease aren’t getting enough fruits and vegetables.

 Oxalates and Chocolate